NJIT-WIS/project-management-github-activity/README.md

 1. What Kubernetes is [1]
 2. What Teraform is[1]
 3. How to write Dockerfiles[1]
+4. Issue 1A for my partner
+5. Issue 2A for my partner

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL
 Add your ssh public key to github - See video